Join Here | Log In

 For someone with reduced vasoconstriction in the legs, the heart rate increases dramatically to maintain normal blood pressure.
 This increase could be worsened in high-heat conditions, causing more blood to flow to the skin.[ref]

-There are a lot of theories on what causes POTS, and it is likely that the individual causes of the symptoms can be different for different people.
+Research points to several theories on what causes POTS, and it is likely that the individual causes of the symptoms can be different for different people.

 Let’s look at a couple of the different systems that regulate heart rate and blood pressure, and then we will dive into some of the known causes of dysfunction in these systems.